 There are rare exceptions to compulsory auto insurance laws.
 New Hampshire does not have a compulsory insurance liability law.
-It requires that drivers be able to demonstrate that they are able to provide sufficient funds in the event of an “at-fault” accident.
+It requires that drivers demonstrate that they can provide sufficient funds in the event of an “at-fault” accident.
 Virginia requires motorists to have insurance or register an uninsured vehicle for a significant fee.
-Motorcycle insurance is compulsory in every state with the exception Hawaii, Michigan, Montana, New Hampshire, and Washington.
-Minimum liability limits are the same for motorcycles as for private passenger vehicles (see chart below).
+Motorcycle insurance is compulsory in every state except Hawaii, Michigan, Montana and New Hampshire, which is not a compulsory insurance state.
+Minimum liability limits are the same for motorcycles as for private passenger vehicles (see chart).

 Laws in most states have proven ineffective in reducing the number of drivers who are uninsured.
 There are many reasons for this.
 Some drivers cannot afford insurance and some drivers with surcharges for accidents or serious traffic violations do not want to pay the high premiums that result from a poor driving record.
 With the estimated percentage of uninsured drivers in the United States close to 13 percent, it is costly to track down violators of compulsory insurance laws.
 State insurance departments and insurance companies are using new techniques to combat the uninsured motorist problem, including using electronic means to verify auto insurance quickly.